hsunami/ferrit/README.md

 Build and Run
 -------------

-There is no executable Jar with the project.
-You will have to checkout this project and build it with sbt.
+There is no binary file with this project so just checkout and build with sbt.
+It should only take a few minutes.
-Before starting Ferrit make sure Cassandra is already running.

-> The first time you run Ferrit you'll need to create a new keyspace and tables in Cassandra.
-So open this [Cassandra schema file](https://raw.githubusercontent.com/reggoodwin/ferrit/master/src/main/resources/cassandra-schema.sql), open the CQL console and paste the contents of the file into it.
+> B.t.w. before starting Ferrit do make sure Cassandra is already running.
+The first time you run the project you'll need to create a new keyspace and tables in Cassandra.
+Just open this [Cassandra schema file](https://raw.githubusercontent.com/reggoodwin/ferrit/master/src/main/resources/cassandra-schema.sql), open the CQL console and paste the contents of the file into it.

 You can build/run Ferrit one of two ways: